Sadra3st/Third-Assignment-JavaRing/Report.md

 ## Description
 I made this game to practice advanced programming lessons.
 Java-Ring RPG is a text-based role-playing game (RPG) inspired by Souls-like games.
 The game features turn-based combat where players can choose from different character classes (Knight, Wizard, Assassin) and battle against various monsters (Goblin, Skeleton, Dragon).
-The game emphasizes Object-Oriented Programming (OOP) principles such as inheritance, polymorphism, and interfaces.
+The game emphasizes Object-Oriented Programming (OOP) principles.
 Players can engage in combat, use unique abilities, and progress through different locations.

 ## Getting Started